LinkedIn Guide

 So what can be done?

-1. You rewrite your title within 150 characters so it displays completely (or just let it get cropped.)
+1. You need to rewrite your title within 150 characters so it can be displayed completely (or just let it get cropped.)

-2. You update your og tags and refresh LinkedIn cache to fix the title preview.
+2. You need to update your og tags and refresh LinkedIn cache to fix the title preview.

 You can fix open graph meta tags using HTML or your website builder’s content management system (CMS).